Charitable Donation Value Calculator: 2026 Fair Market Values

 When you add an item donation in Charity Record:

-- Type the item name in the search field (e.g., "men's jacket" or "blender")
+- Type your item's name in the search field (e.g., "men's jacket" or "blender"), or browse by category to work through a box at a time

-- Browse results showing the item description, suggested value, and condition level
+- Browse results showing the item description and the value tiers available for it

-Pick the closest match, set quantities by condition, and see the total
+Pick the closest match, set quantities by value tier, and see the total

 What the IRS says about valuing donations